JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 [//]: # (title: Top-level windows management)

+<web-summary>Learn how to manage top-level windows in Compose Multiplatform for desktop:
+create and customize windows, hide in the system tray, and use dialogs.</web-summary>

 Compose Multiplatform for desktop provides various features for managing windows.
-You can hide windows in the tray, make them draggable, adapt size, change position, and so on.
+You can hide windows in the tray, make them draggable, adapt their size, change position, and so on.

 <include from="compose-desktop-scrollbars.md" element-id="desktop-snippets-intro"/>